siferati/CMOV1/README.md

-# CMOV1
-Android applications and services for a theater ticketing and payment
+# Ticket and Payment System